markup-theme/markup-theme/docs/md/_sources/md.md.txt

 ### Example: FAQ

 FAQs are typically lists of questions.
 People read the questions before they read the answers.
-Use expandos to show people the questions.
+Use expandos to show people the questions, and then the answers.

 ```eval_rst
 .. expando::